But there are other reasons why cancer patients could be losing weight without trying.

 Unwanted weight loss can also lead to fatigue, which means patients aren’t able to do all of the things they want to do.
 That causes a lot of distress — not only in patients, but also in their caregivers.

 That’s why it’s so important to catch this problem early.
-So, if someone loses 5% or more of their total body weight without trying, that’s a big red flag.
+If someone loses 5% or more of their total body weight without trying, that’s a big red flag.
 And we need to start addressing some of those underlying factors right away, before it snowballs.

 Is involuntary weight loss more common in patients with certain types of cancers?